-In its OIP, the licensee stated that the SAT will be used to identify the population to be trained and to determine both the initial and continuing elements of the required training.
-Training will be completed prior to placing the instrumentation in service.
+Systematic Approach to Training (SAT) methods will be used to identify the population to be trained and to determine both the initial and continuing elements of the required training.

-The licensee's proposed plan, with respect to the training of personnel in the use and the provision of alternate power to the primary and backup instrument channels, including the approach to identifying the population to be trained, appears to be consistent with NEI 12-02, as endorsed by the ISG.
+The licensee's proposed plan to train personnel in the use and the provision of alternate power to the primary and backup instrument channels, including the approach to identify the population to be trained appears to be consistent with NEI 12-02, as endorsed by the ISG.